proplot-dev/proplot/docs/showcase.rst

 Changing the color cycle
 ------------------------

-You can specify the color cycler with the ``cycle`` keyword arg, passed to any plotting command, or change the global default cycle with ``plot.rc.cycle = name``.
+You can specify the color cycler by passing ``cycle`` to any plotting command, or by changing the global default cycle with ``plot.rc.cycle = name``.
+The below example demonstrates the former approach.

 .. code:: ipython3